southside-chillers/southside.chillers.online/southside/content/chapters/zombie-zombie-zombie-ie-ie.md

 At this, Tannin tackles him, and it’s enough to give Hanamir another chance to throw off the enchantment.

 “Whoa,” he says.
-He pushes Tannin off of him before he flies into a barbarian rage out of habit.
+He pushes Tannin off of him before he can fly into a barbarian rage out of habit.
 “Thanks, guys.
 The Lich possessed me there for a minute.
 He wanted me to take us to the tombs.”

 “Okay, I have had it with this place,” says Hermione.
 “Let’s get out of here *right now*.”